-Private clinic consultations and home visits to help with a range of issues including: latching difficulties; sore nipples; blocked ducts and mastitis; thrush and other nipple/breast infections; concerns about milk supply; weight loss and slow weight gain; supplementing and weaning off top ups; relactation and induced lactation, in addition to premature babies and babies with special needs, twins and other multiples.
+Private clinic consultations and home visits to help with a range of issues including: latching difficulties; sore nipples; blocked ducts and mastitis; thrush and other nipple/breast infections; concerns about milk supply; weight loss and slow weight gain; supplementing and weaning off top ups; relactation and induced lactation; wind/colic, reflux and allergies; premature babies; babies with special needs, twins and other multiples; tongue-tie.

 What is a Lactation Consultant?